Links to elsewhere on this Web site: /apologetics.html /book.html /doctrinal.html /essays.html /links.html

 brand of atheism?
 By advocating

-different kind of threat than (say) Christopher Hitchens, Richard Dawkins, and
+kind of threat than (say) Christopher Hitchens, Richard Dawkins, and Sam

-Shrugged Part 1” is now hitting America’s movie theaters, it’s timely for
+Part 1” is now hitting America’s movie theaters, it’s timely for Christians to

 philosophy.
 Although her philosophy is